 The Board of Directors will meet regularly to review and act on its responsibilities.
-All meetings shall be held in accordance with the Brown Act, and thus be held openly and easily accessible to the public.
+All meetings shall be held in accordance with the Brown Act.

-RSED has adopted a conflict of interest code which complies with the Political Reform Act, Government Code Section 87100, and applicable conflict restrictions required by the Corporations Code.
+RSED has adopted a conflict of interest code which complies with the Political Reform Act.
+Government Code Section 87100, and applicable conflict restrictions required by the Corporations Code.
 (Please see the Conflicts of Interest Code for RSED in Appendix D-1.)
 32